MicrosoftDocs/ai-builder/ai-builder-docs/publish-model-ai-builder.md

 ---
-title:  Publish model | Microsoft Docs
+title:  Publish a model in AI Builder | Microsoft Docs
 description: Provides an overview of AI Builder.
 author: Dean-Haas
 manager: kvivek